 If you are writing new code for an existing module that uses Groovy, please write in Java.

-Spinnaker uses Java 8 and we encourage use of newer features (such as lambdas, the streams API, the
+Spinnaker uses Java 8, and where appropriate, we encourage use of newer features such as lambdas, the streams API, the

 For Groovy and miscellaneous files, please use:

 Code formatting is applied automatically with a git pre-commit hook, but if you need to check or apply code formatting outside of this process:

 Spinnaker microservices automatically component-scan for

 com.netflix.spinnaker.config package (although we will need to rethink this convention for Java 9 compatibility).

 <feature> is something descriptive of the feature being implemented.

 Please do not separate classes into different packages according to what they are.
 Packages should represent the group of classes that implement a particular piece of functionality not all components of a particular type.

 Please use descriptive but concise names for variables, classes, properties, methods, and so on.
 Longer names are good when they add clarity.
 Shorter names are good when they reduce redundancy.